Rareloop/primer/README.md

 Each Pattern has an implicit `id` and `title`.
 The `id` is the path used to identify it under the patterns folder, e.g. `elements/forms/input`. `id`'s can be used to [show only specific patterns](#showing-only-specific-patterns) instead of the full catalog.

-A patterns `title` is built from the name of the folder name for the pattern, e.g. `elements/lists/ordered-list` => `Ordered List`.
+A patterns `title` is built from the name of the pattern's folder, e.g. `elements/lists/ordered-list` => `Ordered List`.

 Each folder can have the following files:

 - `template.hbs` A Handlebars template used to build the pattern's HTML
 - `data.json` *Optional* A JSON object that is passed into the Handlebars template
 - `README.md` *Optional* A Markdown formatted text file which can be used to give additional description/notes to the pattern
+- `init.php` *Optional* A script containing pattern specific code and event listeners

 ### Same template, different data

-It's possible to have variants of patterns listed in the patterns list that share the same template but that have different data.
-A good use case for this is form items where it would be advantageous to only write the markup for a field once, but where you wish to show examples for different types (e.g. `text`, `email` etc).

-To make a special case of a pattern duplicate the name and append a `~` followed by a unique identifier.
-For example if you have a pattern `elements/forms/input` you could create `elements/forms/input~email` to provide info on email specific rendering.
-The template from `input` will be used but the data and notes will be taken from the new pattern.
+When building any non-trivial design system, its common for elements/components/templates to have multi states.
+Take for example a login form, which will have a default state and also one or more error states.
+Primer makes it easy to handle these multiple states using Pattern Aliases, these special pattern instances share `template.hbs` files but load with unique data.

+To make an alias for a pattern with `id` `components/forms/login` you could create `components/forms/login~error`.
+The Pattern Alias must share the same `id` as the parent pattern but be appended with `~` and a unique name.

 ### Including patterns within one another

-Any pattern can be included within another by using a custom Handlebars helper, e.g.
+Any pattern can be included within another by using the standard [Handlebars partial syntax](http://handlebarsjs.com/partials.html), e.g.

 	<div class="sub-pattern">
-		{{ #inc elements/forms/input }}
+		{{> elements/forms/input }}
 	</div>

-The `#inc` helper is compatible with the standard `{{> partial}}` [Handlebars syntax](http://handlebarsjs.com/partials.html) except that it will also load default pattern data too.
-If you want to override the data passed into the included pattern from the parent pattern you can either:

-1. Pass in an object to be used as the context for the pattern (defined in `data.json`)

-		{{ #inc elements/forms/input childPatternData }}

-2. Pass in key value pairs

-		{{ #inc elements/forms/input type="email" id="customer-email" }}

-Data available in the child pattern is resolved as follows:

-- Default pattern data loaded from included patterns `data.json` *(lowest priority)*
-- Current pattern context
-- Inline data passed in via the `#inc` function *(highest priority)*
+Patterns can be included by the partial helper using their `id` (e.g. `{{> elements/forms/input }}`) but non Primer templates can also be loaded by passing a reference to the file without extension (e.g. `{{> elements/forms/input/test-partial }}`).

+The context passed to the partial can be manipulated in the standard ways possible using Handlebars ([more details](http://handlebarsjs.com/partials.html#partial-context)).

+*Pattern Aliases can not be included using the partial syntax*

 ## Templates

 Templates are just special cases of Patterns and are located in the `patterns/templates` folder.
-There is no requirement for grouping, or the level of grouping that is possible.
-To show a particular template you would use the `template` route, e.g.
+With templates, there is no requirement for grouping.

+To view a particular template you would use the `template` route, e.g.

 	/template/home